kmk142789/kmk142789/docs/alignment_fabric.md

 - Uses tags and severity to guide agent selection.
 - Supports role affinity, explicit versions, inheritance from a parent policy, and optional timed rotations to alternate rules.
+- Optional `minimum_trust` forces agent selection to respect a trust floor so sensitive actions are only executed by vetted actors.
+- `evaluate_conditions` returns a tuple of `(passed, failures)` so callers can surface which predicates blocked enforcement.

 ### Agent & AgentMesh
 - Represents a responsible actor with capabilities, tags, trust, and optional